faroshq/faros/README.md

 ## Basic architecture

-* Operator exposes basic cluster health as status on the `cluster.operator.faros.sh` CRD.
+* Operator exposes basic cluster health as status on the `object.monitor.faros.sh` CRD.

 * (future) Monitoring hub will read specific CRD and will query all its cluster